Apocalypsecoder0/gamed4test/GAME_DESIGN.md

 - **Vendors/NPCs**: Towns and cities feature various vendors:
   - Blacksmith: Repairs and upgrades weapons/armor.
   - Jeweler: Socketing and upgrading gems.
-  - Alchemist: Sells potions, crafting mats, and upgrades flasks.
+  - Alchemist: Sells potions, crafting materials, and upgrades flasks.
   - Purveyor of Curiosities: Gambles for random items using Obols.
   - General Goods: Sells basic supplies.
   - Quest Givers: Provide main/side quests and bounties.
   - Bank NPC: Manages player bank access and upgrades.
 - **Tree of Whispers**: Endgame system where players complete world objectives (Whispers) to earn Grim Favors.
-Turning in Grim Favors at the Tree of Whispers grants powerful rewards, crafting mats, and legendary/unique items.
+Turning in Grim Favors at the Tree of Whispers grants powerful rewards, crafting materials, and legendary/unique items.
 The Tree is a central hub for endgame progression and bounties.

+## 10. Source & Patch Notes

+- All source code is modular and organized by system (character, inventory, map, skills, quests, social, settings, patch, assets, etc.).
+- Patch notes are maintained in PATCH_NOTES.md and summarize all major updates, bug fixes, and new features.
+- Debugging improvements: All major systems now log errors and important events to debug.log.
+Character select is now fully connected to persistent save/load.
+Season, dungeon, and pit systems are robust and UI-integrated.